 Uninsured or Underinsured Motorists

-In the case of an uninsured motorist, we first verify the adverse in indeed uninsured, get an affidavit of no insurance coverage, and do an asset check on that driver.
+In the case of an uninsured motorist, our first step is to verify the adverse interest (the negligent driver) is indeed uninsured, get an affidavit of no insurance coverage, and do an asset check on that driver.
 Our client’s insurance company receives our information advising them we are making an uninsured motorist claim.
-If the case is litigated and goes to trial, we may be able to recover additional attorney fees and penalty.
+If the case is litigated and goes to trial, we may be able to recover additional attorney fees and penalties.

-In the case of an underinsured motorist, our first step is an asset check on that driver.
-Once policy limits are offered from the tortfeasor, there is a procedure all attorneys must follow before accepting any monies.
+In the case of an underinsured motorist, our first step is to conduct an asset check on the negligent driver.
+Once policy limits are offered from the tortfeasor (an individual or entity that has been found to have committed a civil offense that injures another party), there is a procedure all attorneys must follow before accepting any monies.
 The underinsured has 30 days to investigate the claim and make a determination.
 They can permit us to accept the money or substitute their own.
-We send them medical bills, records, any lost wage documentation and authorizations.
-If the case goes to trial, we may be able to recover attorney fees and penalty.
+We send them medical bills, records, any lost wage documentation, and authorizations.
+If the case goes to trial, we may be able to recover attorney fees and penalties.